CESNET/eduroam-icinga/doc/tests.md

 This test was created just to represent state of home realm authentication on all home servers.
 It has no other actual usefull value than as a dependency parent service.
-The test was designed because icinga2 can not deal with multi parent dependencies.
+The test was designed because Icinga 2 can not deal with multi parent dependencies.
 These dependencies need to be evaluated with use of or logic.
 Icinga2 is not able to do that at the moment.

 Test is done by [home_realm_alive.sh](https://github.com/CESNET/eduroam-icinga/blob/master/tests/home_realm_alive.sh).